-From a private collection where it has been for many years, a high carat gold posy hoop, circa 1680.
+A buttery high carat gold posy hoop circa 1700.
+The ring is inscribed to interior with the posy motto : No recompence but love.
+The archaic spelling is delightfully irregular.
+There is also a maker’s mark.
 Posy rings derive their name from the word ‘posy’ or ‘poesy’ – a derivative of poetry meaning short rhyme.
-Posy rings were popular from the late medieval period onwards and were primarily used to communicate secret messages of love between the giver and the recipient.
-The wearing of words in contact with the skin was believed to increase their efficacy.
-This gold posy is inscribed to interior in black enamel Roman capitals : Be faythful to the end.
-It is size Q [US 8] and the band is 1/4 of an inch wide.
-Small shovel marks to exterior as a result of its original excavation.
+Such rings were popular from the late medieval period onwards and were primarily used to communicate secret messages of love between the donor and the recipient.
+The wearing of words against the skin was believed to increase their efficacy.
+The posy is cited in Evans’ English Posies and Posy Rings.
+This posy ring is a decent size : P and 1/2 [US 7 and 3/4] and the band is just over 1/8 of an inch wide.
+In very fine and wearable condition.